k1sul1/prog-stack/README.md

 Read more about the Hasura setup from [./hasura/README.md](hasura/README.md)

 ## Deployment

+After the initial setup, you can just `fly deploy`.

 This Remix Stack comes with two GitHub Actions that handle automatically deploying your app to production and staging environments.